-Are you hoping to feel seaswept this summer?
+Do you want to escape to a dreamy, seaswept town this summer?
 Look no further.
-Marblehead, MA is fantastic.
+Marblehead, MA, will do the trick.

 Recently, my husband and I decided to take a day trip and headed up the coast from Boston.
-Along the way, we stopped at various towns to check out the town centers and harbors.
+We stopped at various charming towns along the way to check out the town centers and harbors.
 But Marblehead was the town that won us over.

-The combination of a quaint, historical town and a vast, sweeping harbor is something to behold.
+The combination of a quaint, historical town paired with a vast, sweeping harbor is something to behold.
 Take a look here to discover more of what makes Marblehead so unique:

-1. Marblehead’s historic homes make you feel that you’re back in time.
+1. Marblehead’s historic homes make you feel you’re back in time.

-The town center of Marblehead has almost a Nantucket feel, with winding streets and perfectly maintained historic homes bearing plaques stating the age of the home and prior owners.
+The town center of Marblehead has an almost Nantucket feel, with winding streets and perfectly maintained historic homes.

-Walking through, I was struck by the various colors of the homes—everything from chartreuse to bright red.
-The colorful scene adds even more whimsy and beauty to the look of the town.
+Walking through town, the vibrant colors struck me.
+Everything goes – from chartreuse to bright red, and from navy blue to canary yellow.
+The colorful scene adds even more whimsy and beauty to the town’s look.

 The town includes some buildings dating back to the 1600s and about 200 houses in total that were built before the American Revolution.

-Walking through Marblehead, you feel as though you’re being whisked back in time, with picture-perfect views at every turn.
+Marblehead whisks you back in time, with picture-perfect views at every turn.

-Marblehead, MA has a highly walkable town with art galleries and studios, home furnishings, clothing stores, specialties shops, cafes, and restaurants to spare.
+Marblehead, MA, has a highly walkable town with art galleries and studios, home furnishings stores, clothing boutiques, specialty shops, cafes, and restaurants to spare.
 We had lunch at The Landing, and I would make the trip back to Marblehead for the lightly breaded fish and chips alone.

 Learn more about Marblehead’s shopping and walking district here.